-Through our Certificate in Ecological Regeneration, you can complete graduate courses in ecological theology, environmental ethics, and practical eco-theology to equip you for environmental ministries in diverse contexts for the sake of ecological healing and justice.
+Students interested in either a degree Concentration or non-degree Certificate in Ecological Regeneration can complete graduate courses in ecological theology, regenerative ethics, and practical eco-theology to equip them for environmental ministries in diverse contexts for the sake of ecological healing and justice.

 This course is a survey of major figures and approaches in the field of Christian ecological theology over the past half century in the context of the environmental crises facing human societies worldwide and the need for widespread conversion to ecologically regenerative beliefs, lifestyles, and systems.